BoldGrid/boldgrid-backup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BoldGrid Backup provides WordPress backup and restoration with update protection.
+Automated backups, remote backup to Amazon S3 and Google Drive, stop website crashes before they happen and more.
+BoldGrid Backup is the backup solution you need.

 == Description ==

-> "... and just like that, my entire website was just gone and I had no way to get anything back."
+**BoldGrid Backup is more than just a "backup plugin."
+It can help stop website crashes before they even happen.**

-Website crashes happen more than you think and even if you’re doing everything "right," like keeping your WordPress and plugins updated, there’s so many things outside of your control that could totally wipe out your website without any warning.
+Website data loss can happen even if you're doing everything "right," like keeping your WordPress and plugins updated or having a backup plugin installed.
+There's so many things outside of your control that could totally wipe out your website without any warning.

-When it comes to keeping your website safe, you’ll need more than just a "backup plugin."
-You need a solution that helps prevent catastrophic data loss in the first place, and if the worst occurs, provides you with the tools to easily, quickly and painlessly get your site up and running again.
+To keep your website safe, you'll need more than just a "backup plugin."
+You need a backup solution that helps prevent catastrophic data loss in the first place, and if the worst occurs, provides you with the tools to easily, quickly and painlessly get your site up and running again.

 BoldGrid Backup is a full 360 solution that keeps your data safe and protects your website from catastrophic data loss.
 Features include: